JaiminRana01/Temp/README.md

 Steps to install virtual environment module and set up a new virtual environment:

-1.Open the terminal.
+1. Open the terminal.
-2.Installing the virtualenv package with pip:
+2. Installing the virtualenv package with pip:
 ```
 pip install virtualenv
 ```
-3.Creating a virtual environment:
+3. Creating a virtual environment:
 Go to your project’s directory and run venv:
 ```
 python -m venv env
 ```
-4.Activating a virtual environment:
+4. Activating a virtual environment:
 ```
 .\env\Scripts\activate
 ```